 About Larapinta Trail

-The Larapinta Trail, in the heart of Central Australia, runs 223km along the spine of the West MacDonnell Ranges.
+The Larapinta Trail, in the heart of Central Australia, runs over 230km along the spine of the West MacDonnell Ranges.

 This long distance walking track is divided into 12 sections that each take one or two days to walk.